L^\infty norms of holomorphic modular forms in the case of compact quotient: Proof of mainthm

 \section{Proof of \thmref{mainthm}}

 In this section we will prove \thmref{mainthm}.
-First we choose a value {of} $\delta$ which gives rise to a decay in terms of $k$ in the {estimate for the sum II in \eqref{hnprefinal}.} We also note that $\delta$ will depend on $n$ (used in estimating $h^n_k(z,z)$) but we suppress it in notation for convenience.
-We use the results of the previous section along with the amplification technique of \cite{is} to {finish the proof of the theorem}.
+First we choose a value for $\delta$ which gives rise to a decay in terms of $k$ in the sum II in the $h^n_k(z,z)$.
+We also note that $\delta$ will depend on $n$ (used in estimating $h^n_k(z,z)$) but we suppress it in notation for convenience.
+We use the results of the previous section along with the amplification technique of \cite{is} to get our result.

 \begin{proof} To begin with, let us choose